FOREX-Yen slips on pension fund stock shift; eyes on ECB

 * Aussie dollar hits 2-month low after weak Australian jobs data

-* Euro holds steady above 9-month low after ECB holds rates (Updates after ECB holds rates steady)
+* Euro holds steady above 9-month low, awaits ECB policy review (Updates prices, recasts before ECB news conference)

 By Patrick Graham

-LONDON, Aug 7 (Reuters) - The yen sagged on Thursday on news that Japan’s public pension fund plans to increase its allocation to the domestic stock market, while the euro held steady as investors awaited details of the European Central Bank’s latest outlook on policy.
+LONDON, Aug 7 (Reuters) - The yen sagged against the dollar on Thursday on news that Japan’s public pension fund plans to increase its allocation to the domestic stock market, while the euro was flat ahead of a monthly decision on interest rates.

 The dollar rose 0.2 percent to 102.33 yen, pulling away from a 1-1/2 week low near 101.76 yen set on Wednesday.
 After a bullish month of trading which has raised expectations of a longer-lasting rally, the greenback was just below 11-month highs against a trade-weighted basket of major currencies.

-The action overnight was all about the yen and the Australian dollar, the latter falling almost 1 percent to a two-month low after data showed a rise in the Australian jobless rate.
+All eyes in Europe were on the European Central Bank’s monthly news conference, starting at 1230 GMT, but the action overnight was all about the yen and the Australian dollar.
+The latter was down almost 1 percent to hit a two-month low after data showed a rise in the Australian jobless rate.

-The yen, attractive for investors seeking shelter from growing tensions between the West and Russia, weakened as Tokyo shares pushed higher after sources told Reuters that Japan’s Government Pension Investment Fund (GPIF) plans to put over 20 percent of its funds in domestic stocks.
-That compares with a current 12 percent target.
+The yen, attractive for investors seeking shelter from growing tensions between the West and Russia, weakened as Tokyo shares pushed higher after political sources told Reuters that Japan’s Government Pension Investment Fund (GPIF)plans to put over 20 percent of its funds in domestic stocks compared with a current 12 percent target.

 Gains in equities tend to weigh on the safe-haven yen, as investors target riskier assets on expectations of making bigger returns.

-“It is that news on the GPIF that has moved dollar-yen this morning,” said Maher.
+“It is that news on the GPIF that has moved dollar-yen this morning,” said Daragh Maher, a strategist with HSBC in London.

 “We had some peculiar price action late yesterday that is also being retraced, but the GPIF story gave a fundamental rationale for the push higher.”

-The Aussie, hammered by an unexpected jump in the domestic jobless rate, was down 0.9 percent at $0.9268 in early European deals.
+The Australian dollar, hammered by an unexpected jump in the domestic jobless rate, was down 0.9 percent at $0.9268 in early European deals.
 It fell to $0.9263 at one point, its lowest level since early June.

 “The Aussie had been holding up better than the New Zealand dollar and the data are a perfect excuse for some catch-up,” said Kit Juckes, a currency strategist with French bank SG in London.